21. 12. 2013 − 5. 1. 2014

 I borrowed again snowshoes and sticks in the municipality of Malbun at Malbun Sport, like in the last winter holiday.
 Equipped like this I walked as often as possible on the sometimes and in places relatively deep snow.
 To walk on the marked winter footpaths it is not required to use these equipment, because these paths are at all times compacted.
 But who wants to walk aside these paths or walk cross-country, who should take along snowshoes.

 During the winter you can walk nearly on all paths listed on the hiking map or at Liechtenstein Tourismus and/or at Landesverwaltung only restricted.
-The hinking map on the right is buyable also in the mountain guest-house.
+The hinking map on the right is buyable also in the Mountain Inn.
 The reason for the restricted accessibility is easy-to-understand: In the mountains there is during the winter from experience a lot of snow.
 So you can't see the markings.
 Only sometimes you can discover a painted marker on a tree trunk or a pole is langer than the deep snow.
 Normally the paths in the Rhine valley are covered with lesser snow than the other ones aside.
 In addition the level of the snow will gain height with higher level about the sea level.

 Regardless I advise some tours aside the winter footpaths.
 But I can't give a guarantee for the accessibility.
 The accessibility for hiking there is dependent on weather, snow level and in the end of your condition and the legacy equipment.
 You can execute all tours also in the opposite direction like described, but in the prefered direction it is easier to walk (more down than up) or the path is easier to find like by tour 2.